 What is a “phased reopening”?

 Phased reopening means that we will break the reopening of our schools into distinct phases.
 Importantly, instead of all grades starting school in September on a hybrid schedule, some grades will begin the school year remotely and transition later into hybrid learning.
-The breakdown of Phase I is as follows: -Kindergarten will begin the year on a hybrid schedule with an option for Remote-Only.
-As a reminder, hybrid means that students will receive a mix of in-person and remote learning.

 What is a “hybrid” model?